-In addition to camping, you can walk a trail to our OTHER 30 acres and visit the treehouse if other campers haven't reserved it.
+In addition to camping, you can walk a trail or canopied gravel road to our OTHER 30 acres and visit the treehouse if other campers haven't reserved it.
 Feeling adventurous?
 There is a cool old bridge that is closed to vehicle traffic.
 It has a plank floor with some missing planks.
 Locals fish from it.
 It is a great place to take artsy pictures.
 You can walk, bike, or ride your horse on our county road.
-The WORLD famous Katy Trail is a biking/walking trail that was re-purposed from a railroad.
+The WORLD famous Katy Trail is a biking/walking trail that was re-purposed from a railway.
 It is about a 15-20 minute drive away.
 A local chef ( 8 miles away) makes THE BEST carry out pizza on friday and saturday nights.
-There is fishing on public ground at the Petite Saline creek.
-See other details later in this listing.
+There is fishing available from public ground at the Petite Saline creek.